 For Call Report purposes, an eligible institution should not recognize an asset (or a corresponding credit to income) for the amount of the one-time assessment credit that the FDIC has allocated to it.
 An eligible institution should recognize its assessment credit, to the extent it remains available and is allowed to be used, as a reduction in the insurance assessment expense the institution would otherwise be required to accrue each quarter.
-For assessment periods in 2008, the FDIC is required to apply an eligible institution's available assessment credit to cover up to 90 percent of its deposit insurance assessment, with the actual percentage determined based on the institution's risk category and other factors.
+For assessment periods in 2009, the FDIC is required to apply an eligible institution's available assessment credit to cover up to 90 percent of its deposit insurance assessment, with the actual percentage determined based on the institution's risk category and other factors.

-As a result of amendments to the FDIC's assessment regulations (12 CFR Part 327) in November 2006, the FDIC changed its process for collecting deposit insurance assessments, moving from collecting assessments prospectively to collecting them in arrears.
-Accordingly, each bank should accrue an estimate of its assessment expense each quarter, net of any available assessment credit that will be applied to the maximum extent allowed by statute (up to 90 percent for assessment periods in 2008), to that quarter's assessment.
+As a result of amendments to the FDIC's assessment regulations (12 CFR Part 327) in November 2006, the FDIC changed its process for collecting regular quarterly deposit insurance assessments, moving from collecting these assessments prospectively to collecting them in arrears.
+Accordingly, each bank should accrue an estimate of its regular assessment expense each quarter, net of any available assessment credit that will be applied to the maximum extent allowed by statute (up to 90 percent for assessment periods in 2009), to that quarter's assessment.
 The net assessment payable and net assessment expense, if any, should be reported in Schedule RC-G, item 4, "All other liabilities," and in Schedule RI, item 7.d, "Other noninterest expense," respectively.
-For example, for its December 31, 2008, Call Report, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its December 31, 2008, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the fourth quarter of 2008 until March 30, 2009.
+For example, for its March 31, 2009, Call Report, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its March 31, 2009, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the first quarter of 2009 until June 30, 2009.